geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Geohot** [00:04:41]
 How tightly does that loop spin?
-How often does sleep just...
+How often does sleep just..
 No, for Qcom, it's just one sleep.

 **Nimlgen** [00:04:50]
 It's just not loop at all.